GraphQLByPoP/graphql-server/README.md

 </IfModule>
 ```

-### Usage

-> **Note:** this library has been installed in [this WordPress site](https://newapi.getpop.org), the accessible [under this GraphQL endpoint](https://newapi.getpop.org/api/graphql/), and you can interact with it through [this GraphiQL client](https://newapi.getpop.org/graphiql/).
+## 100% compliant of GraphQL syntax

-Click on the links below to demonstrate the [GraphQL features](https://graphql.org/learn/queries/) in the website's GraphiQL client:
+All [GraphQL queries](https://graphql.org/learn/queries/) are supported (click on the links below to try them out in [GraphiQL](https://newapi.getpop.org/graphiql/)):

 - <a href="https://newapi.getpop.org/graphiql/?query=query%20%7B%0A%20%20posts%20%7B%0A%20%20%20%20id%0A%20%20%20%20url%0A%20%20%20%20title%0A%20%20%20%20excerpt%0A%20%20%20%20date%0A%20%20%20%20tags%20%7B%0A%20%20%20%20%20%20name%0A%20%20%20%20%7D%0A%20%20%20%20comments%20%7B%0A%20%20%20%20%20%20content%0A%20%20%20%20%20%20author%20%7B%0A%20%20%20%20%20%20%20%20id%0A%20%20%20%20%20%20%20%20name%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D" target="leoloso-graphiql">Fields</a>
 - <a href="https://newapi.getpop.org/graphiql/?query=query%20%7B%0A%20%20posts(limit%3A2)%20%7B%0A%20%20%20%20id%0A%20%20%20%20title%0A%20%20%20%20author%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20posts(limit%3A3)%20%7B%0A%20%20%20%20%20%20%20%20id%0A%20%20%20%20%20%20%20%20url%0A%20%20%20%20%20%20%20%20title%0A%20%20%20%20%20%20%20%20date(format%3A%22d%2Fm%2FY%22)%0A%20%20%20%20%20%20%20%20tags%20%7B%0A%20%20%20%20%20%20%20%20%20%20name%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20featuredimage%20%7B%0A%20%20%20%20%20%20%20%20%20%20id%0A%20%20%20%20%20%20%20%20%20%20src%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D" target="leoloso-graphiql">Field arguments</a>